ChristinaDNguyen/Visualizing-Tolkien-with-R/README.md

 # VisualizingTolkienwithR
 This is the repository for my open-source code for the Visualizing Tolkien project.
 Please respect my intellectual property in this project by acknowledging me when you use my code.
+All conditions are listed in the Licence file in this repo.

 When using this code for your own projects, please fork the repo.